-Auto accidents can be the most violent and stressful event of a person’s life.
+Car accidents can be the most violent and stressful event of a person’s life.
 The fear and pain of the collision are something the victim will likely never forget.
-When it’s all over and the adrenalin has worn off, it’s time to heal, get back to work and put the pieces back together.

-Most likely, you’ll hear from the insurance company first.
+Most likely, you’ll hear from your insurance company first.
 The adjuster might attempt to push you toward settling the claim quickly.
-The decisions made immediately after the accident will determine the value of your claim, including your decision of whether to contact a Michigan car accident lawyer.
+The decisions you make immediately after the accident will determine the value of your claim, including your decision of whether to contact a Michigan car accident lawyer.

-The Michigan car accident lawyers of Keller & Keller have a track record of getting results for clients.
+Our Michigan car accident lawyers have a track record of getting results for clients.
 Our experienced attorneys will handle the insurance company for you, giving you the highest quality of legal representation.
 Every client receives our Zero Fee Guarantee, which means the consultation is always free and you pay nothing until we make a recovery for you.

 So-called “first-party benefits” include thorough medical treatment, wage losses of up to 85 percent, attendant care, replacement services for household tasks and mileage reimbursements for travel to medical care.

 The “order of priority” determines who pays first-party benefits if the vehicle is uninsured or does not belong to the victim.
 The first alternative is the insurance carrier of a resident relative, such as a spouse, parent or sibling.
 Next is the insurer of the owner of the vehicle involved, and then the insurer of the driver of the vehicle involved.
 The final possibility is the State of Michigan Assigned Claims Facility.